revl/svn_replay/README.md

   the target repository modifications are committed.
-The commit is aborted if this subroutine returns zero, in which case it's the responsibility of the pre-commit subroutine to clean up the working copy (revert all changes made by `svn_replay`).
+The commit is aborted if this subroutine returns zero, in which case it's the responsibility of the pre-commit subroutine to clean up the working copy (that is, revert all changes, including those made by `svn_replay` itself).

 The root hash can also contain the `CommitCredentials` key if the target repository requires authentication.
-The value of this key must be either a two-element array, in which case it's interpreted as a username-password pair, or a scalar, if only the username is needed.
+The value of this key must be either a two-element array, in which case it's interpreted as a username-password pair, or a scalar, if providing only the username will suffice.

 For the most complete example of a configuration file, see the bundled `svn_replay.example.conf`.